The Truth of Prometheus (The Play)

 PROMETHEUS.

-I believe I have discovered several things, but I am somewhat baffled by these candid admissions of knowledge.
+I believe I have discovered many things — yet I remain baffled by the candour of these men and their so-called knowledge.

 PERSEPHONE.